 -

-This number goes up to 1 in 2 and higher for women and girls marginalized by race, ethnicity, sexual orientation, gender identity, or other factors.
+This number increases to 1 in 2 and higher for women and girls marginalized by race, ethnicity, sexual orientation, gender identity, disability and other factors.

 -